Aishwarya1985/ShadowFox_Data_Analytics/README.md

 │
 └── README.md

-Project Outcome
+## Project Outcome

+The **Beginner and Intermediate levels** provided hands-on experience in **Excel and Python-based data analysis**.

+The projects strengthened practical skills in **data cleaning, exploratory data analysis, visualization, customer analysis, revenue analysis, and business insights**.

-These projects provided practical experience in analysing real-world business datasets, identifying meaningful patterns, creating visual reports, and translating analytical findings into actionable business recommendations.
+This experience provided a practical understanding of how raw business data can be transformed into meaningful insights and actionable recommendations.

-The progression from Beginner to Intermediate Level helped build practical skills in both Excel-based and Python-based data analytics.